Exit calls directly relate to exit rules, which are queue policies designed to prevent overflow and unproductive practices.

 For example, if a client was holding for more than ten minutes an exit rule will be triggered and move the call to another queue.
 Or if an exit rule is set to maximum of twenty-five calls than the twenty-sixth call overflowing the queue will move that call to a specific agent.

-Exit rules are set in the general settings of the Queue Manager as shown here.
-See our Queue Manager User Guide for more info.
+Exit rules are set in the general settings of the Queue Manager.
+See the Queue Manager user guide for more info.